Looking for the best obd2 bluetooth adapter and scanner? Then you are on the right page now.

 - Want something more advanced that can read ABS and SRS codes?

 - Are you picky about what app you can use?

 - What’s your budget?

-Asking yourself these questions can easily help narrow down which one is right for you.
+Answering questions above can easily help narrow down which one is right for youself.

 Bonus: Click here to see the Buying Guide [the guide aslo includes a bonus INFOGRAPHIC] that will show you things to consider for choosing an OBD2 scanner that’s right for you.

 It’s easy to find scanners that are compatible with your vehicle.

 However, it’s still always a good idea to make sure the scanners you’re looking at will work with your car.
 Your vehicle might use an unusual interface that isn’t universally common in diagnostic equipment.